shefali-goswamy04/shefali-goswamy04/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shefali-goswamy04" alt="shefali-goswamy04" /></a> </p>

-- 🔭 I’m currently working on **Currently working in Billing and Finance Domain**
+- 🔭 I’m currently working as **Java and Microservices Backend Developer in Billing and Finance Domain**

-- 🌱 I’m currently learning **more and more of microservices and problem solving**
+- 🌱 I’m currently learning **more and more of microservices and devops methodologies**

 - 👯 I’m looking to collaborate on **more into microservices**

-- 👨‍💻 All of my projects are available at [https://github.com/shefali-goswamy04?tab=repositories](https://github.com/shefali-goswamy04?tab=repositories)

 - 💬 Ask me about **Java 8 ,Spring Boot ,SQL**